bitrise-io/devcenter/_articles/en/infrastructure/virtual-machines.md

 tag:
 - infrastructure
 - security
-summary: On bitrise.io, we run your builds on macOS and Linux virtual machines.
+description: On bitrise.io, we run your builds on macOS and Linux virtual machines.
   You can select from multiple stacks, each with its own list of preinstalled tool versions.
 redirect_from: []
+summary: ''
 menu:
   infrastructure-main:
     weight: 6